4jairo/rusty-pyserver/README.md

 ## Arguments

-- Ports: Assigns single or multiple ports to the server. `default: 80`
+- Ports: Assigns single or multiple ports to the server. `default: 80 or 443`

 ```
 rusty_pyserver 3000